By Udemma Chukwuma

 “We know that we have to pay our dues in the early

-days, but it does not mean that people should suck all the potentials and dump
+days, but it does not mean that people should suck all the potential and dump

 him or her after they have taken all the juice.”
 The realist artist further

-says, “Those potencies need to be coordinated so that it can be part of the
+says, “Those potencies need to be coordinated so that they can be part of the

 shackle of economic activity, because we (artists) all contribute to the